Photo by chanakon laorob from Getty Images via Canva.com

 - Structural components

-The checklist might seem long, but remember, a home inspector doesn’t care about cosmetic issues.
+The home inspector's checklist might seem long.
+However, many sellers find comfort that it doesn't include cosmetic issues.
 So chipped paint or the dent in the wall isn’t something they’ll note unless it poses a safety concern.

 Related: 6 Home Upgrades You Can Skip When Selling Your Home.